Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Related work

-Studies have also focused on blockchain's role in decentralization and privacy, particularly in IoT \cite{Conoscenti2016BlockchainReview}, and analyzed trends of centralization in decentralized systems like Bitcoin and Ethereum \cite{Sai2021TaxonomyReview}. \cite{Spychiger2021UnveilingBlockchain} deconstructed 107 blockchain technologies using a specific taxonomy, emphasizing consensus mechanisms and cryptographic primitives.
-Our work, in contrast, provides a broader perspective on the evolution of \ac{dlt}, including its \ac{esg} implications and uses a bigger corpus.
+Previous literature reviews have extensively explored blockchain applications in various sectors \citep{Casino2019AIssues, Zheng2018BlockchainSurvey}.
+These reviews, however, differ in scope and depth compared to our systematic review, particularly in terms of the number of analyzed articles.
+Previous studies have mainly focused on blockchain's role in decentralization and privacy and analyzed trends of centralization in decentralized systems such as Bitcoin and Ethereum \citep{Sai2021TaxonomyReview}. \citet{Spychiger2021UnveilingBlockchain} deconstructed 107 blockchain technologies using a specific taxonomy, emphasizing consensus mechanisms and cryptographic primitives.
+Our work, in contrast, provides a broader perspective on the evolution of \ac{dlt}, including its \ac{esg} implications, and uses a bigger corpus.